VirusTotal/yara/docs/commandline.rst

   yara [OPTIONS] RULES_FILE TARGET

 In YARA 3.8 and below ``RULES_FILE`` was allowed to be a file with rules in source form or in compiled form indistinctly.
-In YARA 3.9 you need to explictly specify that ``RULES_FILE`` contains compiled rules by using the -C flag. ::
+In YARA 3.9 you need to explicitly specify that ``RULES_FILE`` contains compiled rules by using the -C flag. ::

   yara [OPTIONS] -C RULES_FILE TARGET

-This is a security measure to prevent users from inadvertenly using compiled rules coming from a third-party.
+This is a security measure to prevent users from inadvertently using compiled rules coming from a third-party.
 Using compiled rules from untrusted sources can lead to the execution of malicious code in your computer.

-For compiling rules beforhand you can use the ``yarac`` tool.
+For compiling rules beforehand you can use the ``yarac`` tool.
 This way can save time, because for YARA it is faster to load compiled rules than compiling the same rules over and over again.